-- Older persons accommodation such as retirement accommodation or mainstream housing which is designed for older people such as properties suitable for downsizing; - A proportionate and appropriate mix of 1, 2, 3 and 4+ bed homes to meet local needs.
-In areas where there is an existing over provision of one housing size new developments should limit the number of those size properties proposed in their schemes to ensure a broader mix across the area: and - Self-build and custom build plots based on the local need identified on the Council's self-build register
+- Older persons accommodation such as retirement accommodation or mainstream housing which is designed for older people such as properties suitable for downsizing; - A proportionate and appropriate mix of types and sizes of 1, 2, 3 and 4+ bed homes to meet address local needs and meet the requirements of the population across all stages of their lives.
+This includes bungalows, smaller properties suitable for downsizing or first time buyers, retirement accommodation and accessible homes.
+In areas where there is an existing over provision of one housing size new developments should limit the number of those size properties proposed in their schemes to ensure a broader mix across the area; and - An appropriate proportion of Sself-build and custom build plots based on the local need identified on the council's self-build register.